ArrayBolt3/kforge/README.md

 ## Using KForge

+### For main development work

 The KDE software build process is managed by kdesrc-build.
 Since KDE neon is still based on Ubuntu 20.04, the default compiler is GCC 9, which isn't new enough to build all components of KDE (most notably I found KWin failed to build with GCC 9).
-However, GCC 10 is also installed.
+However, GCC 10 is also installed in KForge.
 To ensure that everything builds properly, you currently need to specifically tell CMake (the build system kdesrc-build wields behind the scenes) to use GCC 10.
-To do this, any time you run kdesrc-build, you should run it as `CXX=/usr/bin/g++-10 kdesrc-build <options>`.
-There may be a way to set GCC 10 as the default compiler for CMake, but currently this isn't implemented.
-(Probably a simple variable export in .bashrc will do the trick, though I haven't tested this and my Bash skills aren't sufficiently up to par for me to know if that will work.)
+To do this, run `export CXX=/usr/bin/g++-10` in a shell before beginning to run kdesrc-build.
+This problem will automatically resolve itself when KDE neon Developer Edition is rebased onto Ubuntu 22.04, rather than Ubuntu 20.04 which is uses currently.

-Documentation on how to use kdesrc-build is here: https://docs.kde.org/trunk5/en/kdesrc-build/kdesrc-build/index.html Some quick commands that will come in handy:
+Doocumentation on how to use kdesrc-build is here: https://docs.kde.org/trunk5/en/kdesrc-build/kdesrc-build/index.html Some quick commands that will come in handy:

 * To build a KDE component and stuff it depends on for the first time (or update the source and rebuild it): `CXX=/usr/bin/g++-10 kdesrc-build <kdecomponent>`
 * To rebuild a project quickly for testing a change you just made: `CXX=/usr/bin/g++-10 kdesrc-build --no-src --no-include-dependencies <kdecomponent>`